 6.5.
 Step 5: Monitor News

-Finally, always check the economic calendar.
-If you are an experienced trader, you might trade the news.
-If you are a beginner, do not hold a trade right before a major news event like FOMC or NFP.
-The volatility can be extreme and unpredictable.
+Finally, always check the Economic Calendar before and during your trade.
+If you are an experienced trader, you might trade the news spikes.
+However, if you are a beginner, do not hold a position right before high-impact events like the FOMC or NFP.
+Always use an Economic Calendar to identify these events early, as the resulting volatility can be extreme and move past your stop-loss.

 7. What Are the Best Strategies for Index Trading?